• Home

 Kayden's Law is Title XV of the Violence Against Women Act Reauthorization Act of 2022 (VAWA).
 The concern that the VAWA places on curbing domestic violence and protecting children and victims of violence is both praiseworthy & necessary to prevent tragic cases such as the murder of Kayden Mancuso.
 However, Kayden's Law is so extensively inaccurate and xenophobic in its portrayal of parental alienation (PA) that it needs to be amended.
 It was cleverly written to undermine almost all testimony regarding PA without ever saying the words “parental alienation”.
 Nevertheless, its anti-PA legislative intent (which is based upon inaccurate & false information) is pervasive.
 It will ultimately harm the children that this law is meant to protect.

 The excerpts below from Kayden's Law are examples of its intention to discredit and exclude the admissibility of parental alienation in custody cases, to preclude parental alienation experts from expert witness status, and to prevent court officials from receiving training in the science of parental alienation.
+The intention of Kayden's Law is contrary to the APA 2022 Guidelines for Custody Evaluators and the 2022 AFCC and NCJFCJ Joint Statement on Parent-Child Contact Problems.
 In order to truly protect children from all types of physical and emotional abuse including parental alienation, Kayden's Law needs to be amended.

 A consortium of parental alienation experts created a brief to explain the misrepresentations about parental alienation that are found in Kayden's Law and the harm that this law will cause.
 This website was created to make this brief available to the public, explain its content and to proclaim a CALL TO ACTION to amend Kayden's Law.
 This website speaks on behalf of various organizations representing children, mothers, veterans, and victims of abuse including The Hero's Circle, Servicemembers and Veterans for Children's Rights, Mothers Against Child Abuse.
 The Eeny Minie Moe Foundation and others.